ncatlab/nlab-content/pages/7/4/7/3/3747/content.md

 Every multivalued Cauchy real number is equal (as a multivalued Cauchy real number) to some classical Cauchy real number, and two classical Cauchy real numbers are equal if they are equal as multivalued Cauchy real numbers.
 =--

 Most practitioners of both [[constructive mathematics]] and [[topos theory]] want to use the Dedekind real numbers.
 Without $WCC$, the classical Cauchy real numbers are not very well behaved.
 The modulated Cauchy real numbers, however, do have their good points; for example, the [[fundamental theorem of algebra]] is simplest for them.
-They also make sense in [[predicative mathematics]] with [[function sets]], whereas the Dedekind reals require [[powersets]] for their definition.
+They also make sense in [[predicative mathematics]] with [[function sets]], whereas multivalued Cauchy reals  require [[fullness]] and the Dedekind reals require [[powersets]] for their definitions.

 On the other hand, even the (modulated) Cauchy real numbers are not necessarily Cauchy complete, i.e. a Cauchy sequence (even a modulated one) of Cauchy real numbers need not converge to another Cauchy real number (though it always does converge to a Dedekind real number, since the Dedekind real numbers *are* always Cauchy complete).
 The problem is that without countable choice, we cannot lift a (modulated) Cauchy sequence of (modulated Cauchy) real numbers to a Cauchy sequence of Cauchy sequences in order to "diagonalize" it; a countermodel is constructed by [Lubarsky](#Lubarsky).